-Rocco, Chelsea, Adriana, Sean, Claudia, Gianna, Alex, devised and co-directed by Vieve Radha Price and John Gould Rubin is the fruit of a four-year process.
-The Company set for itself the challenge of dramatizing the consciousness of conflict – the struggles Americans face in their everyday lives influenced by an increasingly polarized society.
+Rocco, Chelsea, Adriana, Sean, Claudia, Gianna, Alex, devised and co-directed by Vieve Radha Price and John Gould Rubin is the fruit of a multi-year process.
+The Company, made up of 12 multi-disciplinary artist, set for itself the challenge of dramatizing the consciousness of conflict – the struggles Americans face in their everyday lives influenced by an increasingly polarized society.

-In the first step of the process, the Company trained in and carried out “Insight conversations” (agenda-less, curiosity-based conversations designed to gain insight into an individual’s aims and aspirations without provocation) with Americans from New York City and across the country in pursuit of issues and material.
+In the first step of the process, the Company trained in and carried out “Insight conversations” (agenda-less, curiosity-based conversations designed to gain insight into an individual’s aims and aspirations without provocation) with Americans across the country in pursuit of issues and material.

 The second step involved developing the narrative structure – a play.
-How could we select and organize this vast array of materials into a cogent and captivating drama that would lead our audience into a sense that we were performing something intimately bound to their lives.
-To this end, Price and Rubin designed and led twelve Insight Design Labs over the course of a year: working collaboratively with the Company to develop each company member’s chosen scenario into characters struggling to find themselves and to build relationships in a polarized culture.
+How could we select and organize the vast array of material we had collected in the interview process into a cogent and captivating drama that would lead our audience into a sense that we were performing something intimately bound to their lives?
+To this end, we designed and led twelve Insight Design Labs over the course of a year, working collaboratively with the Company to develop each company member’s chosen material into characters struggling to find themselves and to build relationships in a polarized culture.

-In the third step, Price and Rubin pulled the drama of the title characters together by workshopping the play in a number of venues, culminating in a presentation in The Actor’s Studio Directors Unit.
-A writer, Dan Hasse, was engaged to weave the stories one into the other comprising a seamless array of narratives constructing a tapestry of conflict, decision-making, life and struggle.
-The play’s coherence is founded on audience members discovering themselves mirrored by the struggles, options and decision making of Rocco, Chelsea, Adriana, Sean, Claudia, Gianna, Alex and thereby engaging in their own struggles with socially fragmenting technologies and polarizing habits of mind that drive cultural conflict in America today.
+In the third step, we pulled the drama of the title characters together by workshopping the play in a number of venues.
+A writer was engaged to weave the stories one into the other comprising a seamless array of narratives constructing a tapestry of conflict, decision-making, life and struggle.
+The play’s coherence is founded on audience members discovering themselves mirrored by the struggles, options and decision-making of the title characters; Rocco, Chelsea, Adriana, Sean, Claudia, Gianna, Alex.
+Through the characters’ conflict, the audience engages in their own struggles with socially fragmenting technologies and polarizing habits of mind that drive cultural conflict in America today.